-Chelsea is the winner of the RTST Director Award 2017, and will direct a revival of A STREETCAR NAMED DESIRE in 2018 for a UK tour, to be produced by Nuffield Southampton Theatres, English Touring Theatre and Theatr Clwyd.
+Chelsea was the winner of the RTST Director Award 2017, and directed a revival of A STREETCAR NAMED DESIRE in 2018 for a UK tour in a co-production with ETT, NST and Theatr Clwyd.
 She has twice been a finalist for the prestigious JMK Award and was awarded the runner up prize in 2016.
-In 2017 she was a director on the Old Vic 12.
+In 2017 she was a director on the Old Vic 12 and was nominated for an Off West End award for her production of LOW LEVEL PANIC.

-Her next production will be the world premiere of YOUS TWO by Georgia Christou at the Hampstead Theatre, running from 18th January-24th February.
+Her next production will be the world premiere of COUGAR by Rose Lewenstein at the Orange Tree Theatre, running from 1st February – 2nd March.

 As assistant director: WILD Dir.
 James MacDonald (Hampstead Theatre), THE KID STAYS IN THE PICTURE R&D Dir.
 Simon McBurney (Complicite), THE LITTLE MERMAID Dir.
 Simon Godwin (Bristol Old Vic), ROUTES Dir.
 Simon Godwin (Royal Court), CANDIDA Dir.
 Simon Godwin (Theatre Royal Bath), BRIMSTONE AND TREACLE Dir.
 Amelia Sears (Arcola Theatre), AFTER MISS JULIE Dir.
 Tom Daley (Salisbury Playhouse)